 Credit Card Processing

-Open Dental has integrated with two credit card processing companies.
-Each service must be enabled and set up before payments can be processed.
+Open Dental has integrated with three credit card processing companies.
+Each service must be enabled and set up before Credit Card Payments can be processed.

 PCI Compliance: Your credit card processor may offer to enroll you in Payment Card Industry (PCI) compliance tools/assistance or charge you non-compliance fees if you do not complete the annual PCI DSS Self-Assessment Questionnaire (SAQ).
 PCI Compliance is required by the credit card industry for all merchants.
 Compliance is very difficult and time consuming to achieve.
 Many merchants may determine that the cost of the non-compliance fees are less than the cost of compliance.
 The non-compliance fees are essentially a slush fund that the industry uses to pay out fraud claims.
 For more information: https://www.pcisecuritystandards.org/merchants/.